TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

 Creates a new array object of the specified length.

-!!!warning
-    The objects inside the array must be set manually, each entry in the array takes one reference of the object inserted.
+The slots are filled with `null` values.

 **Parameters:**